anon-blue/anon.blue/README.txt

-                   i  'm a voice too. what is ghourt? tell me. aa yourself. stoo p ! no As are allowed here, did't you read the sign?
+                   i  'm a voice too. what is ghourt? tell me  aa yourself. stoo p ! no As are allowed here, did't you read the sign?